gorioli/TestWebpack/README.md

 If you don't have it, install from - https://nodejs.org/.
 Try to run node again.
 If node is not recognised, then include it into your path by running:

 __Win__:
 * Commands that print PATH and set a new one:

         $ path
         $ echo %PATH%
         $ SET PATH=C:\Program Files\Nodejs;%PATH%
-__Mac__ usually updates path automatically.
-If not, commN FOR checking the path:
+__Mac__ usually updates path automatically while Node installation.
+If not, command for checking the path:

         * echo $PATH